ZenMagick/ZenMagick/zenmagick/plugins/request/zm_openid/Readme.txt

 A plugin to allow users to login using OpenID.
-The plugin uses the excellent library openidenabled by JainRain (http://www.openidenabled.com/)
+The plugin uses the excellent library openidenabled by JanRain (http://www.openidenabled.com/)

 Installation